ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-propertygrid-entries-name" name="package-structure-extensions-propertygrid-entries-name"></a>
 **name `localizable string`**

-The name that will be displayed in the property tab of PiWeb Designer
+The name that will be displayed in the property tab of PiWeb Designer.

 <a id="package-structure-extensions-propertygrid-entries-description" name="package-structure-extensions-propertygrid-entries-description"></a>
 **description `localizable string`**